-Organization of the paper.
+1.3 Organization of the paper

 In section 2, we start by defining entities involved in LOCALPKI, and we make a high-level comparison with PKIX.
 Then in Section 3, we formally describe all the protocols involved, i.e. the registration, authentication and revocation mechanisms.
-Section 4 is devoted to the deployment of the architecture, using existing tools and solutions.
-Finally, in Section 5, we define the required security properties and an associated formal model for LOCALPKI.
+We also describe a private blockchain based solution to efficiently interoperate multiple instances of LOCALPKI.
+Section 5 is devoted to the deployment of the architecture, using existing tools and solutions.
+Finally, in Section 6, we define the required security properties and an associated formal model for LOCALPKI.
 Those enable us to formally prove the security of LOCALPKI, using Tamarin.
+Finally, in Section 7, we show how to deploy LOCALPKI as an Internet of Things PKI.